Elly Conway: Casting

-On 22 November 2001, Kylie Miller of The Age reported that actress Kendell Nunn had joined the cast as Elly, along with Blair McDonough as Stuart Parker.
+On 22 November 2001, Kylie Miller of The Age reported that Kendell Nunn had joined the cast as Elly, along with Blair McDonough as Stuart Parker.
+Nunn successfully auditioned for the role a year after being discovered by a model scout in August 2000.
 Neighbours marked Nunn's first television role.
+She had to complete her last year of high school while working on the serial, which she said was "a bit of a struggle."
 The show's producer Peter Dodds told Wendy Granditer of Inside Soap that Elly would have instant ties to the show as she would be introduced as the "rebellious niece" of Susan Kennedy (Jackie Woodburne).
 Nunn made her first appearance as Elly during the episode broadcast on 13 December 2001.

 Development

 Introduction and early storylines

 Elly is introduced as the teenage daughter of Susan Kennedy's sister, Liz Conway (Christine Keogh).
 The show's producer Peter Dodds stated that Elly's arrival in Erinsborough would occur at the same as her cousin, Libby Kennedy (Kym Valentine), goes into labour in "typically trying circumstances."
 It later emerges that Elly has been expelled from her school after she was caught smoking cannabis.
 Of Elly, Nunn said "She's a great character – she has a lot of attitude and sometimes gets on the wrong side of people."
 Nunn explained that Elly initially dislikes Susan's husband Karl Kennedy (Alan Fletcher) because she has been without a father figure in her life.
 She also dislikes being in Ramsay Street.
 The official Neighbours website described the character as a "spirited teenager", as well as "smart, insightful and just a touch rebellious".
 During her time in Erinsborough, Elly befriends her cousin Darcy Tyler (Mark Raffety) and her neighbour Michelle Scully (Kate Keltie).

 In one of her early storylines, Elly stays out late partying, angering Karl and Susan.
 Elly makes it clear that she does not intend to live by their rules.
 Nunn attributed this behaviour to a lack of discipline in Elly's life.
 She explained that her mother, Liz, let her do whatever she wanted, so she is not going to listen to Karl and Susan.
 The Kennedys know that Liz does not intend on returning to Australia to collect Elly, but she is unaware.
 Nunn stated "Elly thinks she's only staying for a short while – that either her mum will come back, or send her a ticket so she can join Liz in Europe.
 So she doesn't make much of an effort to get along with her aunt and uncle – she pushes them as far as she can."
 Elly's behaviour leads to Karl losing his temper and insisting that she abides by his rules or leave.
 Nunn said that Karl and Elly do not get along and they "rub each other up the wrong way" because of the lack of male figures in her life.